ajitagupta/howtoacethebehavioralinterview/README.md

 # How to Ace the Behavioral Interview

 If you haven't found your true calling yet do not worry.
-Keep trying your luck until you strike a rewarding career.
+Keep trying your luck until you strike.
+You will end up with a rewarding career eventually.
+Here's some material to get you started in your job hunt.
 This post contains a collection of general questions that are likely to come up during interviews and how you can use them to your advantage.
 It is divided into three sections: I) You and the company, II) The work, III) Questions.
 Technical questions might also be asked but we do not address them here.

 ## You and the company
 ### 1. Background